 Workers' Compensation Benefits Are Not Taxable

 According to the IRS, you do not have to pay income taxes on benefits paid under workers' compensation.
-If your tax advisor wants to know the amount, you can explain that the benefits are not taxed.
+If your tax adviser wants to know the amount, you can explain that the benefits are not taxed.
 (Surprisingly, some tax preparers will ask.)
 Of course, consult your accountant with tax questions to avoid additional liability.

 IRS Publication 907 states: "The following payments are not taxable ...
 Workers' compensation for an occupational sickness or injury if paid under a workers' compensation act or similar law."
 If you have questions about taxes and workers' compensation, talk to attorney Cliff Eley at the Eley Law Firm in Denver.